How OCP Microscaling Formats and AMD Quark Deliver 4-Bit Quantization at Near-Zero Inference Error Rate

 Dell PowerEdge Platform Integration

-System-level power consumption confirms the efficiency advantage.
-The MI355X node draws approximately 2,330W to 2,353W under sustained MXFP4 inference load at 512 concurrent requests, compared to 6,700W to 7,635W for the MI300X node running FP8 under comparable workloads.
-Normalizing for throughput, the MI355X with MXFP4 yields 2.1 to 4.5 tokens per second per watt.
-The MI300X with FP8 yields 0.21 to 0.77 tokens per second per watt.
-That represents a 5.4x to 9.9x improvement in power-normalized throughput.
+GPU-level power consumption confirms the efficiency advantage.
+At 512 concurrent requests, MI355X GPUs draw approximately 6,591W to 8,958W total (sum of eight accelerator P90 readings) under sustained MXFP4 inference load, compared to 4,888W to 5,601W total GPU power for the MI300X running FP8.
+The MI355X draws more absolute GPU power, but the throughput gain is proportionally larger.
+Normalizing for throughput, the MI355X with MXFP4 yields 0.54 to 1.59 tokens per second per watt at 512 concurrent.
+The MI300X with FP8 yields 0.29 to 1.06 tokens per second per watt.
+That represents a 1.4x to 1.9x improvement in power-normalized throughput, with the largest efficiency gain on long-input document workloads (2048/128).

 The memory footprint reduction compounds these benefits.
 MXFP4 model weights occupy half the space of FP8, freeing HBM capacity for larger KV caches.
 Longer context windows support more complex conversations without requiring model sharding.
 More concurrent users fit within a single node's memory budget.
 These efficiency gains accumulate across the deployment lifecycle, reducing both capital expenditure and ongoing operational costs.